muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T140_2)
+- Change: ignore mouse inputs if repeater is in read/only mode.
+- Change: disable locking in event processing (because locking is done in the queue - no need to lock twice)

-### (m76T140)
+### (m76T140_1)
-- Change: refactor of joystick event handling in vjoyremap, response curve, to use the updated event model API.
+- Change: refactor of joystick event handling in vjoy remap and gated axis UI elements.

 ### (m76T139A)
 - Fix: missing GC validation checks - input viewer current axis